OrchardLANL/DPFEHM.jl/paper.md

 By contrast, `DPFEHM` uses a finite volume method that ensures local mass conservation, which is backed by rigorous accuracy guarantees.
 Second, in scenarios with complex physics, it may be impossible to generate sufficient data to train an adequate machine learning model.
 By contrast, `DPFEHM` does not require any training -- just a description of the equations, boundary conditions, etc. that define the problem.
+Physics-based alternative models such as FEHM [@zyvoloski1997summary] and PFLOTRAN [@lichtner2015pflotran] currently support a wider range of physics processes, but lack automatic differentiation.

 `DPFEHM` was designed to be a research tool to explore the interface between numerical models and machine learning models.
 To date, it has been used in several publications including [@greer2022comparison;@wu2022inverse;@pachalieva2022physics].
-`DPFEHM` uses a two-point flux approximation finite volume scheme.
+`DPFEHM` uses a two-point flux approximation finite volume scheme, which is commonly used by commercial reservoir simulation codes.
-This means that an orthogonal grid is required to ensure convergence, similar to other codes such as FEHM and PFLOTRAN Alternative codes such as Amanzi-ATS [@mercer2020amanzi], which use a more advanced mimetic finite difference discretization, do not require orthogonal meshes.
+This means that an orthogonal grid is required to ensure convergence, similar to other codes such as FEHM and PFLOTRAN.
+Alternative codes such as Amanzi-ATS [@mercer2020amanzi], which use a more advanced mimetic finite difference discretization that supports non-K-orthogonal.
+Other methods for non-K-orthogonal grids include multipoint flux approximations, least-squares gradient reconstruction, and mixed finite element approaches.
 The performance advantage for `DPFEHM` over non-differentiable alternatives such as those mentioned previously comes in computing the gradient of a function that involves the solution of a subsurface physics equation.
 In these settings, the cost of computing a gradient with `DPFEHM` is typically around the cost of running two physics simulations.
-For non-differentiable models, the cost is equal to performing a number of simulations that is proportional to the number of parameters -- exorbitant when the number of parameters is large.
+For models that lack discrete adjoints, which covers most non-differentiable models, the cost is equal to performing a number of simulations that is proportional to the number of parameters -- exorbitant when the number of parameters is large.
 This is important for subsurface physics, because there is often one or more parameters at each node in the mesh.

 # Installation